 The other area of interest is in early New England and Middle Colonies Protestant meetinghouse architecture and how worship was conducted in these buildings.
-I have written a modest article on the Donegal Presbyterian Church to appear in the Lancaster History Journal and am now completing a follow-up essay on worship in that building and in Presbyterian meetinghouses in general.
+I have written two recent modest articles on the Donegal Presbyterian Church in the Lancaster History Journal as well as several earlier publications on New England topics.

 Harmony in Wood: Furniture of the Harmony Society (Ambridge, Penn.: Harmonie Associates, 2010).

 Delaware Clocks (Dover, Del.: Biggs Museum, 2006).

 American Federal Furniture and Decorative Arts from the Watson Collection (Columbus, Ga.: Columbus Museum, 2004).

 The Sewell C. Biggs Collection of American Art: A Catalogue, 2 vols.
 (Dover, Del.: Biggs Museum, 2002), vol. 1, Furniture section and ceramics entries, pp. 13-138, 212-17, 221.

 Lions & Eagles & Bulls: Early American Tavern and Inn Signs from The Connecticut Historical Society, co-author, ed.
 Susan P. Schoelwer, 22-35, 182-242 (Hartford, Conn.: Connecticut Historical Society in Association with Princeton University Press, 2000).